View a markdown version of this page

 Capability discovery

-During the connection process that is described in Prepare MCP server setup and authentication, Amazon Quick also discovers and registers the tools that are available on the MCP server.
+During the connection process that is described in Prepare MCP server setup and authentication, Amazon Quick also discovers and registers the tools that the MCP server provides.
 After discovery completes, each tool is listed as an action that you can review and turn on.

 Manage MCP integrations